gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_runner_chart.md

 # GitLab Runner Helm Chart
+> **Note:**
-> Officially supported cloud providers are Google Container Service and Azure Container Service.
+Officially supported cloud providers are Google Container Service and Azure Container Service.

 The `gitlab-runner` Helm chart deploys a GitLab Runner instance into your Kubernetes cluster.